Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Conditions for DPP in Exponential-Quadratic Likelihoods

 \subsection{Theoretical Results}

 In this section, we investigate conditions under which DPP occurs for models with multivariate Gaussian priors and exponential-quadratic likelihoods.
 The latter can be regarded as the asymptotic likelihood in large samples; see Lemma~\ref{lemma:asymptotic_likelihood}.
-Theorem~\ref{theorem:conditionsDPP_gauss} and Propositions~\ref{proposotion:generaldim_Gaussian_diagonal_cov} and~\ref{proposotion:generaldim_Gaussian_homo_cor} focus on cases in which the parameter of interest is a linear marginal.
-Propositions~\ref{proposition:2dimconstrast_hom_cov} and~\ref{proposition:2dimconstrast_heter_uncor_cov} consider the linear contrast between means in the two-dimensional setup.